OsloG3/oslog3.github.io/systems/Matthew-Oslo.md

-Opening choice: with (14)44 Open 1:diamonds: unless 12-14(and that is the balanced range in 1:clubs:
+Opening choice: with (14)44 open 1:clubs: with 12-14(only when 1NT is storng), open 1:diamonds: or 1NT otherwise

+1NT can be rather off-shape